The risk nobody's talking about

 Background

-Decades in industrial operations at BHP — CIO and VP roles covering systems integration, international business development, and sales across mining, rail, ports, and energy.
-Advised C-level executives and Government Boards on complex operational challenges.
-I know what operational pressure feels like from the inside, not from a textbook.
+Decades in industrial operations at BHP · Former Head IT Audit, IT Strategy, Corporate Planning, and VP International · Advised C-level executives on complex operational challenges.
+I know what operational pressure feels like from the inside.

 Find out where the instinct gaps are